 Set the Firewall Rules

 You will need to enable SIP and RTP port forwarding in your firewall, and lock them to your VoIP exchange.
 In a Draytek 2860 or newer this takes 20 minutes, if you want us to do this for you we can and will charge our normal support rates.

 For updates and provisioning Port 443 needs to access isdnsip.com.
 On other routers it may take longer to set things up.

 When ready to test

-- Unpack the iSIP converter and adaptor(s).
+- Unpack the iSIP gateway and adaptor(s).